About Taylor Conservatory

-Can be scheduled from 10-3 p.m.
-Monday to Thursday, June-October.
-They are 30-45 minutes in length and include viewing and learning about cool, kid-friendly plants, watering plants, a race across the grand lawn.
+Can be scheduled from 10a.m.-6 p.m.
+Monday, Tuesday and Thursday, June-October.
+They are 30-45 minutes in length and include viewing and learning about plants and their care.

 Experienced and friendly docents lead your group and share their in-depth knowledge.
 Children must be accompanied by an adult and appropriate ratio of assistants.

 The TCF Gardens provide a peaceful, serene and safe haven for those who visit and for the creatures that make this place their home.
 You can help protect the Gardens by following these simple steps: Thank you for your understanding and cooperation, to keep TCF Gardens safe and beautiful for future generations!